ChrisDuffley/stationPlaylist/addoninternals.md

 	5. Starting from add-on 18.08,. if NVDA supports it, SPLConfig will listen to config save action so add-on settings can be saved when config save command (Control+NVDA+C) is invoked.
 Add-on 19.03 added support for config reload/reset action so add-on settings can be reloaded or reset to defaults if Control+NVDA+R is pressed once or three times, respectively.
 	6. If an instant profile is defined (a cached instant profile name is present), the instant profile variable is set accordingly.
 	7. If errors were found, NVDA either displays an error dialog (5.x and earlier) or a status dialog (6.0 and later) detailing the error in question and what NVDA has done to faulty profiles.
 This can range from applying default values to some settings to resetting everything to defaults (the latter will occur if validator reports that all settings in the normal profile are invalid or ConfigObj threw parse errors, commonly seen when file content doesn't make sense).
 	8. Between add-on 7.0 and 18.12, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
 In 2018, prior to being removed, update initialization was moved to app module constructor.
-We'll meet add-on update routines (housed in splstudio/splupdate.py) later in this article.
+Although no longer included, we'll meet add-on update routines (housed in splstudio/splupdate.py) later in this article to provide context.
 	9. In add-on 8.0, track comments are loaded (if any).
 See track items section for details.
 	10. Although not part of the init routine, starting from 17.12, various modules register one or more functions for action notifications.
 See extension points section for details.
 4. Starting with NVDA 2015.3, it became possible for an app module to request NVDA to monitor certain events for certain controls even if the app is not being used.
 This is done by calling eventHandler.requestEvents function with three arguments: process ID, window class for the control in question and the event to be monitored.
 For earlier versions of NVDA (checked via built-in hasattr function), this step is skipped, and background status monitor flag is then set accordingly.
 We'll discuss event handling throughout this article.